LearnWeb3DAO/Whitelist-Dapp/README.md

   // a new App in its dashboard and select the network as Rinkeby, and replace "add-the-alchemy-key-url-here" with its key url
   ALCHEMY_API_KEY_URL="add-the-alchemy-key-url-here"

-  // Replace this private key with your RINKEBY account private key
+  // Replace this private key with your GOERLI account private key
   // To export your private key from Metamask, open Metamask and
   // go to Account Details > Export Private Key
-  // Be aware of NEVER putting real Ether into testing accounts RINKEBY_PRIVATE_KEY="add-the-rinkeby-private-key-here"
+  // Be aware of NEVER putting real Ether into testing accounts GOERLI_PRIVATE_KEY="add-the-rinkeby-private-key-here"

   ```